Logo for: National Kidney Registry

 How much does it cost to become a kidney donor?
 Ideally, donating a kidney should cost the donor nothing.
 In most cases, all medical expenses related to the donor’s evaluation, surgery, and postoperative care are paid by the recipient’s insurance, the recipient’s family, the transplant program, or a combination of the three.
 Other financial assistance programs can provide reimbursement for out-of-pocket costs, such as transportation, accommodation, and dependent care, that are not covered by insurance.

 What if I lose income because I took time off work to donate a kidney?
 Kidney donors usually have to take off between one and six weeks for tests, surgery, and recovery.
-To help offset any lost wages resulting from that time off, the National Kidney Registry’s Donor Shield program offers lost wage reimbursement up to a maximum of $2,000 per week for up to six weeks.
+To help offset any lost wages resulting from that time off, the National Kidney Registry’s Donor Shield program offers lost wage reimbursement up to a maximum of $2,000 per week for up to 12 weeks.
 You do not have to use short-term disability or any of your own vacation or sick time to take advantage of this assistance—you can keep that time to use for your future personal needs.
 Learn more about Donor Shield lost wage reimbursement.

 What about other kidney donation-related out-of-pocket expenses, like travel, accommodations, and childcare?
 The most comprehensive financial assistance program available to kidney donors is Donor Shield, which reimburses eligible kidney donors for donation-related expenses (meaning expenses incurred as a direct result of testing, surgery, or recovery) for travel, lodging, meals, and dependent care for both children and adult dependents of the donor.
 The maximum reimbursement for travel, lodging and dependent care costs combined is $6,000.
 Learn more about Donor Shield travel, lodging, and dependent care reimbursement.